Notification Dialogs

 Alerts

-Alerts are dialogs where an error has occured, but it is not that relevant for the program exection flow (its an error from where we can recover).
-You can show an error by using the following method:
+Alerts are dialogs where an error has occurred, but it is not critical for the program execution flow (it is an error from which we can recover).
+You can show an alert using the following method:

 fn dialogs::alert(title: &str, caption: &str) {...}

-dialogs::alert("Error","An error has occured during the last operation");
+dialogs::alert("Error","An error has occurred during the last operation");

 will produce the following error modal window: